 If your clogged ears are due to a sudden change in air pressure, like what happens during an airplane landing, suck on some sugar-free lozenges or chew sugarless gum.

-This stimulates saliva production and increases how often you swallow; as you swallow more, the Eustachian tubes open more frequently and may relieve the excess pressure in your ears.
+This stimulates saliva production and increases how often you swallow.
+As you swallow more, the Eustachian tubes open more frequently and may relieve the excess pressure in your ears.

 You are advised to use a large syringe that can hold 20 mL of warm sterile water to gently irrigate the ear canal.
+(6)

 Sterile or saline water is preferred over tap water to minimize the risk of infection.
 If you must use tap water, boil it first and then let it cool before use.

 Candling, a new-age tool marketed for earwax removal and unclogging ears, is considered to be unsafe.
-This method involves inserting lit, cone-shaped, and hollow candle into the ear to create a suction, which helps pull out the wax.
+This method involves inserting a lit, cone-shaped, and hollow candle into the ear to create a suction, which helps pull out the wax.